-Meconium is dark-green fecal material that is produced in the intestines of a fetus before birth.
-After delivery, your newborn expels meconium stools for the first few days of life.
-Stress your baby experiences before or during birth may cause expulsion of meconium into the amniotic fluid (fluid that surrounds the fetus).
+Meconium is a dark green fecal material produced in the intestines of a fetus before birth.
+After delivery, your newborn will pass meconium stools for the first few days of life.

-MAS occurs when your baby experiences stress.
+MAS may occur when your baby experiences stress.
 Stress often results when the amount of oxygen available to the fetus is reduced.
-Causes of this may include:
+Common causes of fetal stress include:

 - a pregnancy that goes past the due date (more than 40 weeks)

 - difficult or long labor

 - certain health issues experienced by the mother, including hypertension (high blood pressure) or diabetes

 The fetus doesn’t begin to produce meconium until later in pregnancy, so as a pregnancy goes past its due date, the fetus has the potential to be exposed to meconium for a longer period of time.